-Enchanting Travels, the tailormade travel experts, are delighted to share this top tips guide for traveling in Myanmar (formerly Burma) during your luxury Asia tour.
+Enchanting Travels, your tailor-made travel experts, are delighted to share our top tips for traveling in Myanmar (formerly Burma) during your luxury Asia tour.

 While you may spend much time during your trip to Myanmar marveling at its innumerable golden pagodas and glittering temple tops, do take out the time to interact with the locals.
 We recommend getting to know the Burmese people, their culture, food and way of life as well.
 Drop by fishing villages, mingle with the crowds at weekly bazaars, visit traditional workshops—and eat your heart out throughout the trip!

-If this is your first visit to Burma, try out an introductory private tour of Myanmar starting off from the Yangon the capital city of Myanmar, and traveling up to Bagan and Mandalay via Inle Lake.
+If this is your first Myanmar visit, try out an introductory private tour of Myanmar starting off from Yangon the capital city of Myanmar, and traveling up to Bagan and Mandalay via Inle Lake.
 Drift down the famed Ayeyarwaddy in an old river boat (or luxury cruiser, if that’s your style!) as you lazily watch George Orwell’s “Burmese Days” come alive all along its banks.

 The Ayeyarwaddy River remains the lifeline of Myanmar, with local ferries, bamboo rafts, barges and fishing boats gliding leisurely down the river all day.